Latest news on CAP and direct payments.

-Scotland Rural Development Programme
+Scottish Rural Development Programme (Pillar 2)

 A summary document of the proposals is also available.

 The Scotland Rural Development Programme was a £1.2 billion programme of economic, environmental and social measures, designed to develop rural Scotland between 2007 and 2013.
 The next stage of the Scotland Rural Development Programme is due to run from 2014-2020.

 The Scottish Government has taken steps to ensure that transition arrangements are in place for as much as possible of the SRDP for 2014, until the new Common Agricultural Policy starts in 2015.